michaelkurihara/michaelkurihara.github.io/essays/style.md

 ## \"The most durable thing in writing is style, and style is the most valuable investment a writer can make with his time.\"

 Opined the great American author Raymond Chandler.  _**Style**_, a word overloaded with meaning and a concept overwrought with commentaries, weighs heavily upon all would be writers regardless of whether they are crafting prose or programming code.
-The art of writing
+In this case, Chandler used the word style style in the sense of the authorial voice.
+The _je ne sais quoi_ that distinguishes one writer from another.
+And while all writers must find their own voice, we cab generalize Chandler's advice think of style as structured pattern or a particular design, then we shift the egocentric meaning of _**style**_ to larger issues of function and form.

+_**Style**_ can

 Writing prose a code is never a pure utilitarian function.   for one's code to simply work.